JeeWeetje/iot-workshop/UwpToIotHub.md

-## Connecting to an IoT Hub using a UWP app
+## Connecting to an IoT Hub using a UWP app device simulation

 ![alt tag](img/arch/Picture00-UWP-overview.png)